ndapham/DGVS/README.md

 A method using dynamic graph to solve the task of video synopsis

 This is my implementation.
-- The backbone come from what i read from the original and related papers.
+- Strongly based on what i read from the original and related papers.

 - I filled it with my guesswork and imagination :woozy_face: and it doesn't work at this time :+1:.